Using the LiveRecorder tool¶

 SIGINT

-This causes live-record to detach from the recorded process the same as if it received
+This causes live-record to detach from the target process, leaving it running.
+If the value of the

 --save-on